PAF Base Murid: 2025 Indian airstrikes

 Amidst the 2025 India–Pakistan conflict, Murid airbase was amongst 11 air bases that were targeted with missile attacks by the Indian Air Force during the midnight hours of 10 May 2025.
 The Pakistan Armed Forces claimed that their air defense systems had intercepted the incoming Indian missiles and reported all assets at the base safe and operational.

 Satellite imagery released by Indian MEA showed a nearly 3-metre-wide crater just 30 metres from the entrance of a heavily fortified sub-complex within the Murid air base.
 The crater's proximity to what is believed to be an underground structure raised speculation that India aimed to strike deep-buried assets, possibly linked to command-and-control functions or drone operations.

-On 2 June 2025, satellite images provided by Maxar Technologies indicated that a green tarpaulin was hiding what appeared to be repair work on a command and control centre that was struck on 10 May.
+On 2 June 2025, satellite images provided by Maxar Technologies indicated that a green tarpaulin was hiding what appeared to be repair work on a command and control centre that was struck on 10 May.Further imagery revealed that the structure was demolished for reconstruction works by March 2026.